 Research Methods and Context

 In explaining the evolution of RP, a longitudinal, multi-level and diachronic study was needed in which the interaction of field-level and firm-level phenomena over significant time spans could be analysed.
 This involves a process-oriented, historical perspective capable of grasping interactions across levels of analysis (c.f.
-Lawrence, 1984; Pettigrew et al. 2001; Van De Ven and Huber, 1990; Mol and Birkinshaw, forthcoming).
-An historical perspective differs from an historical analysis in that history provides the raw materials, rather than the object of analysis, and is used to make sense of the present rather than the past (e.g. Leblebici et al. 1991).
+Lawrence, 1984; Pettigrew et al. 2001; Van De Ven and Huber, 1990; Mol and Birkinshaw, 2014).
+An historical perspective differs from an historical analysis in that history provides the raw materials, rather than the object of analysis, and is used to make sense of the present rather than the past (e.g. Leblebici et al., 1991).
 As Lawrence notes; ‘It pushes thinking about alternative explanations for phenomena…..controlling for longitudinal, cohort, and period effects’ (1984: 311).
 By relying solely on secondary sources, such accounts may neglect the ‘concrete details that shape and constitute actions’ and impose a ‘retrospective gloss’ on events (Hargadon and Douglas, 2001: 478).
 To address this, we were able to draw upon a range of primary sources – some derived from our own empirical work - in combination with secondary sources.
 This allowed us to triangulate, and as far as possible verify assertions and, identify the dynamics occurring at the field level, at different times in the past.

 Historical accounts are particularly amenable to multi-level analysis, since this allows the complex interplay of causal relationships to become more fully apparent (Barley and Tolbert, 1997).
 Hargadon and Douglas (2001) note that ‘historical case studies also provide a perspective that covers the decades often necessary to observe an innovation’s emergence and stabilization’ (p.
 485).
 Hence the multi-level, historical design enabled an analysis of the recursive patterns of development of RP innovation.
 Few empirical studies of RP (or indeed of any management innovation) have adopted such a multi-level approach.